No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning: Improving Captioning Systems with Self-Retrieval as a Training Objective

 \subsection{Experiment 3: Improving SR with Richer MLE Initialization}

 Following the findings of \Cref{subsec:captions_quality}, we use \benchmark{} to investigate the impact of different MLE initializations on SR fine-tuning in \Cref{tab:sr_llm_ft}.
-We study SR in the same setting as previous works~\citep{dessi2023cross}, \ie~we only fine-tune the language model (SR-L).
+We study SR in the same setting as previous work~\citep{dessi2023cross}: (1)~we only fine-tune the language model (SR-L), but using LoRA adapters; and (2)~until \Cref{subsec:ablations_bags} we use 99 random distractors to fine-tune with the SR reward.